communitiesuk/auto-ml-pipeline/README.md

     }
 ```

+You can add new models by adding them to the model_param_dict object with the corresponding hyperparamters that you'd like to optimise for.
+Please see the [scikit-learn documentation ](https://scikit-learn.org/stable/api/index.html) for more example model architectures that you can use in the pipeline.

 ### Run the pipeline

 The following code shows an example of running the pipeline.

 First the data is preprocessed by dropping specified columns and performing dummy encoding.
-The data is then split into a traning and test set.
+The data is then split into a training and test set.

 The main model pipeline function is called which will train and evaluate the models for each of the model types specified in the model_param_dict dictionary.
-The output_label variable is used to specifiy a label to add to each of the output files for the pipeline run.
+The output_label variable is used to specify a label to add to each of the output files for the pipeline run.

 This pipeline loop is then repeated for each variable in the target_var_list.